jlamsens/opensysadmins/docs/howtos/factory-reset-cisco2960/index.md

 ## Enable password recovery mechanism

 === "Step1"
     Check if the password recovery mechanism is enabled or disabled.
+In this example, it is disabled.

     ``` title='' hl_lines="0"
     Switch#show ver | incl password-recovery